Cover of The Captain of Estel

 What makes these novels unsuitable for middle-school readers?

 They contain some mild sex and profanity to which parents of young readers might object, especially since I'm known as a YA author and those familiar with my books don't expect it.
-They also include discussions of the connection between sex and telepathy that would be confusing to readers too young to know much about ordinary sex.
-Moreover, if kids read them they might want to go back to the earlier books, which are inappropriate for them because of the middle-aged hero and some of the events included.
+They also include discussions of the connection between sex and telepathy that would be confusing to readers too young to know much about ordinary sex, and in the third book, discussion of medical aspects of a sexual union.
+Moreover, if kids read this triogy they might want to go back to the earlier books, which are even less appropriate for them because of the middle-aged hero and some of the events included.

 Is Defender of the Flame a complete story or does it end with suspense that makes it necessary to read the sequel to find out what happened?